-As of the year ended December 31, 2022 and 2021, the Association had a deficit of (\$130,318) and (\$121,977), respectively, in net assets without donor restrictions, with an overall change in net assets without donor restrictions of (\$8,341) and \$25,756, respectively.
-This deficit in net assets without donor restrictions has put added pressure on organizational cash flow to meet both programmatic and operating needs.
+As of the year ended December 31, 2023 and 2022, the Association had a deficit of (\$67,234) and (\$130,318), respectively, in net assets without donor restrictions, with an overall change in net assets without donor restrictions of \$63,084 and (\$8,341), respectively.
+This deficit in net assets without donor restrictions, which has improved significantly in 2023, has put added pressure on organizational cash flow to meet both programmatic and operating needs.
 Management, with the aid of detailed cash flow projections, by managing payment terms, and through use of available lines of credit, has been able to successfully manage cash flow on a monthly basis.